ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 In this section, we provide 2 examples on utilizing trapezoidal integration method with **cupyint**.
 The trapezoidal integration function is ``cupyint.trapz_integrate(function, params, bounds, num_points, boundaries)``.

 Our first example is to integrate :math:`f(x)=\mathrm{sin}(x)` over :math:`(0,1)`.
-We need to define 6 quantities as indicated by , listed as: data precision format, integrand, parameters, integral bounds, number of sampling points, and boundary function before calculating the integral value.
+We need to define 6 quantities as indicated by ``cupyint.trapz_integrate(function, params, bounds, num_points, boundaries)``, listed as: data precision format, integrand, parameters, integral bounds, number of sampling points, and boundary function before calculating the integral value.

 * Data precision format: this sets whether data is in float32 or float64.
 The former uses less memory but provides less accuracy.
 Here we will use float32.
 * Integrand: function to be integrated.
 Here it is :math:`f(x)=\mathrm{sin}(x)`.
-* Parameters: Parameters are with the integrand but we don't have parameters in this case.
-However, this is a general interface in **cupyint**, we can set this as :math:`1` in the integrand.
+* Parameters: Parameters go with the integrand but we don't have parameters in this case, so we input "None" in the "params" position.
 * Integral bounds: This is the integral limitation.
 In this example we set it as :math:`(0,1)`.
 * Number of sampling points: This defines number of spaced points we have in each dimension.
 In this example we set it as :math:`20`.
 * Boundary function: Other than the usual hyper-cubic integral limitations, we might meet cases in which integral limitations are functions of variables, i.e. :math:`x_1^2+x_2^2+x_3^2<1`.
-In the case here, we don't have a special boundary and we can input "None" instead.
+In the case here, we don't have a special boundary and we can input "None" in its position instead.

 .. code-block:: python